EskildVeren/snake/README.md

 ## December 24th, Almost done with snake game;

 I have now created most of the gamelogic for the snake game.
 I am therefore soon ready to start on the other parts of the game.
+I am not sure if this is overengineered or not, but time will tell.
+It uses more files and code than I usually utilize when creating snake, but it also seems more robust and easy to work on.
 Merry Christmas🌲